Observational Constraints on Axion(s) Dark Energy with a Cosmological Constant

-The priors corresponding to each parameter is listed in Table\ref{priortab}.
+The priors corresponding to each parameter is listed in Table I.

-We do a Markov Chain Monte Carlo (MCMC) analysis using the observational data to constraint the model parameters and evolution of cosmological quantities.
-The analysis is carried out using the { PYTHON} implementation of MCMC sampler, the { EMCEE} hammer introduced by Foreman-Mackey {\it et al} \cite{emcee}.
-The parameter space, analyzed in the present context consists of ($h,r_d,\sigma_8,\Omega_{\phi i},\Omega_{ri},\Lambda_i,f_1,p$).
+The constraint obtained for different parameters are shown in Table II.
+The posterior probability distributions of different parameters and the corresponding 2D confidence contours are shown in Figure \ref{posterior_2Dcontours}.
+As one can see, the constraints on different cosmological parameters are similar for both $p < 1$ and $p > 1$ cases.
+The central value for $f_{1}$ is sub-Planckian for $ p > 1$ whereas it is super-Planckian for $ p <1$ case, but within $1\sigma$ confidence limit (lower) itself, sub-Planckian values for the axion decay constant $f_{1}$ is consistent with the observed data for both $ p >1$ and $p < 1$ cases.
+Given the constraints on the parameters mentioned in Table I and Table II, one can derive constraint on the initial value of the axion field $\phi_{i}$ which is $(0.9 \pm 0.44) M_{p}$ (for $p<1$) and $(0.56 \pm 0.31) M_{p}$ for ($p>1$).
+Moreover one can also calculate the mass of the axion field $m_{\phi}$ which is $\approx 10^{-35}$ eV.

+We should also mention that in our data analysis, we have used the SH0ES prior \cite{Riess:2021arx} while incorporating the Pantheon data for SnIa.
+But we have checked that the results does not change if instead we use the prior for the intrinsic magnitudes of the SnIa as discussed in \cite{Efstathiou}.